A Projective-to-Conformal Fefferman-Type Construction: Normalisation and characterisation

-Now $[Z_2,A]$ belongs to $[\f,\Lambda^2\bar{F}]=0$ and $[Z_1,A]$ belongs to $[\ti\p_+,\Lambda^2\bar{F}]=\f $, hence the claim follows. \end{proof}
+Now $[Z_2,A]$ belongs to $\big[\f,\Lambda^2\bar{F}\big]=0$ and $[Z_1,A]$ belongs to $\big[\ti\p_+,\Lambda^2\bar{F}\big]=\f $, hence the claim follows. \end{proof}

-The following Lemma contains the crucial information which is necessary to perform our normalization.
-We are going to specify the curvature function $\wt\ka^{ind}$ (later also $\wt\ka^{nor}$) by describing its values along the natural $Q$-reduction $\G\embed\wt\G$ over $\wt M$.
-Recall from subsection \ref{homogen} that $\Lambda^2\bar{F}$ is a $Q$-invariant subspace in $\ti\g_0$, which can be identified with $(\Lambda^2f)[-2]$.
+The following lemma contains the crucial information which is necessary to perform our normalisation.
+We are going to specify the curvature function $\wt\ka^{\rm ind}$ (later also $\wt\ka^{\rm nor}$) by describing its values along the natural $Q$-reduction $\G\embed\wt\G$ over~$\wt M$.
+Recall from Section~\ref{homogen} that $\Lambda^2\bar{F}$ is a~$Q$-invariant subspace in $\ti\g_0$, which can be identif\/ied with $(\Lambda^2f)[-2]$.

 \begin{Lemma} For any $u\in\G$, we have